voschezang/coding-handbook/quotes.md

 * "What one person can do in nine months, nine persons can do in one month."
 * [Solve via iteration](https://www.instagram.com/p/CP_70ppLAYC/), then get paid by repetition (scale up).
 * Adding security to software after its been made is like [adding electricity and running water to a 1000 year old castle](https://twitter.com/jackrhysider/status/1453728265244315658).
+* There is nothing as permanent as the temporary.

 ## Software Engineering